sbsolidarity/hotline/README.md

     Ansible will prompt you for three pieces of information:

-      1. The location of the SSH public key that’s in the remote server’s `/root/.ssh/authorized_keys`.
+      1. The location of the SSH public key that Capistrano will use to deploy with;

-      2. The name of a non-root user to deploy with (defaults to `deploy`).
+      2. The name of a non-root user to deploy with (defaults to `deploy`);

       3. The password for the deploy user.